Things You'll Need

 Repurposed plastic spray bottle

-Use sharp, clean scissors to clip off the bottom ½ inch of each eucalyptus stem.
+Use sharp, clean scissors or anvil pruners to clip off the bottom ½ inch of each eucalyptus stem.
 Crush the lower 1 inch of the stems to allow it to take up as much water as possible.
 Immerse the crushed ends in a jar or vase of water immediately.

 Immerse eucalyptus stems and leaves intended for use in arrangements in a bucket of water overnight.
 Remove them from the water and shake off excess moisture.
 Put the cut ends of the stems in a jar or vase of water until the leaves have completely air dried before using.
 Store your completed eucalyptus stems, leaves and arrangements in a cool, dark location.

 Use a repurposed plastic spray bottle to spritz your eucalyptus stems and leaves with water once daily.
-This will keep them hydrated and extend the life of their freshness.
+This will help keep them hydrated and fresh.

-Add a drop of eucalyptus oil to the water in the spray bottle once weekly to increase and extend the eucalyptus scent in your arrangement.
+Add a drop of eucalyptus essential oil or fragrance to the water in the spray bottle once weekly to increase and extend the eucalyptus scent in your arrangement.